 Our survey found a community in need…

-In August 2016, MRF conducted a baseline survey to better understand the types and magnitude of challenges faced by the LGBTQ+ community in Uganda.
+In August 2016, MRF conducted a baseline survey to better understand the types and magnitude of challenges faced by the youth and young people living with HIV community in western Uganda.
 The striking results depicted a population severely under served by health care providers, employers, and educators.

 - 85% surveyed were unemployed

 - 75% faced discrimination and have no shelter and food

 - 95% never belonged to any organization which means they lacked information, support, help, lacked health rights awareness and many things

 … facing a crisis of access in education, health care, and employment